I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_stack_location.md

 } IO_STACK_LOCATION, *PIO_STACK_LOCATION;
 ````

-## -struct-fields
+## Members

-### -field MajorFunction

-The <a href="https://msdn.microsoft.com/11c5b1a9-74c0-47fb-8cce-a008ece9efae">IRP major function code</a> indicating the type of I/O operation to be performed.

-### -field MinorFunction

-A subfunction code for <b>MajorFunction</b>.
-The PnP manager, the power manager, file system drivers, and SCSI class drivers set this member for some requests.

-### -field Flags
+            `CompletionRoutine`

+            `Context`

+            `Control`

+            Drivers can check this member to determine whether it is set with SL_PENDING_RETURNED.
+Drivers have read-only access to this member.

+            `DeviceObject`

+            A pointer to the driver-created <a href="..\wdm\ns-wdm-_device_object.md">DEVICE_OBJECT</a> structure representing the target physical, logical, or virtual device for which this driver is to handle the IRP.

+            `FileObject`

+            A pointer to a <a href="..\wdm\ns-wdm-_file_object.md">FILE_OBJECT</a> structure that represents the file object, if any, that is associated with <b>DeviceObject</b> pointer.

+            `Flags`

             Request-type-specific values used almost exclusively by file system drivers.
 Removable-media device drivers check whether this member is set with SL_OVERRIDE_VERIFY_VOLUME for read requests to determine whether to continue the read operation even if the device object's <b>Flags</b> is set with DO_VERIFY_VOLUME.
 Intermediate drivers layered over a removable-media device driver must copy this member into the I/O stack location of the next-lower driver in all incoming <a href="https://msdn.microsoft.com/library/windows/hardware/ff549327">IRP_MJ_READ</a> requests.

 Possible flag values include: